Isaiah McKenzie: 2021

 On March 29, 2021, McKenzie signed a one-year, $1.15 million contract with the Bills.

 On August 26, 2021, McKenzie was fined $14,650 for violating the NFL's COVID-19 protocol.

 McKenzie became the primary kick returner in 2021, but was benched after fumbling a kickoff in a loss to the Indianapolis Colts.
-Due to starting slot receiver Cole Beasley being diagnosed with COVID-19, McKenzie was utilized more in a week 16 game against the New England Patriots.
-He caught 11 passes for 125 yards and a touchdown as the Bills beat the Patriots 33–21.
+Due to starting slot receiver Cole Beasley being diagnosed with COVID-19 prior to a pivotal week 16 game against the New England Patriots, McKenzie had a career day with 11 receptions for 125 yards and a touchdown as the Bills beat the Patriots 33–21.

 2022

-On March 13, 2022, McKenzie signed a two year extension with the Buffalo Bills.
+On March 13, 2022, McKenzie signed a two-year extension with the Buffalo Bills.
 McKenzie had a hot start to the season as the Bills' primary slot receiver with Beasley's departure from the team, catching 17 passes for 162 yards and three touchdowns within the first six games.
 He was also the leading receiver for the Bills during a Thanksgiving game against the Detroit Lions.
 He finished the season with a career high of 42 receptions, 423 yards, and four touchdowns.

 On March 17, 2023, McKenzie was released by the Bills.

+Indianapolis Colts

+On March 22, 2023, McKenzie signed with the Colts.
+The Colts suspended him for three games for conduct detrimental to the team on December 19.

+New York Giants

+On March 12, 2024, McKenzie signed with the New York Giants He was released on August 27.

+Miami Dolphins

+On December 17, 2024, McKenzie was signed to the Miami Dolphins practice squad.